Moment-sos and spectral hierarchies for polynomial optimization on the sphere and quantum de Finetti theorems: Preliminaries

-Then, $f$ admits a (unique) tensor-indexed representing matrix that is maximally symmetric, denoted by $\MaxSym(f)$.
-Namely, $\MaxSym(f)=\PiMS(G)$, where $G$ is any tensor-indexed representing matrix of $f$. \end{definition} In analogy with \Cref{lem:sos-equiv-gram-matrix}, a polynomial $ f $ is a sum of squares if and only if it has a tensor-indexed positive semidefinite representing matrix.
+Then, any polynomial $f\in R_{2d}$ admits a (unique) tensor-indexed representing matrix that is maximally symmetric, denoted by $\MaxSym(f)$.
+Namely, we have $\MaxSym(f)=\PiMS(G)$, where $G$ is any tensor-indexed representing matrix of $f$.
+Moreover, in analogy with \Cref{lem:sos-equiv-gram-matrix}, a polynomial $ f $ is a sum of squares if and only if it has a tensor-indexed positive semidefinite representing matrix.

 \begin{definition} Let $ L \in R_{2d}^{*}$.
 Then, the {\em tensor-indexed moment matrix} of $L$ is

 \end{definition}